 NOT INCLUDED IN ANY KIT:

-Raspberry Pi, micro SD Card (8GB+ is recommended), the RPi's respective power cable (micro usb).
+Raspberry Pi, micro SD Card (8GB+ is recommended), the RPi's respective power cable (micro usb) and EVERYTHING ELSE (arcade parts, LCD, misc wires buttons, power supply).

 Clear acrylic for the marquee, LCD bezel, and control panel.
 Good for protecting your paint/artwork from heavy use.
 Also completes the look.